TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 Done in 20.8s using pnpm v11.21.0
 ```

-* Seems like enough has changed internally to require all packages to be reinstalled
-* No change to lock file
-* Running install again tells me everything is up to date
+It looks like enough has changed internally to require all packages to be reinstalled.
+There's no change to the lock file.
+Running install again tells me everything is up to date.

-* I had to bump the version of pnpm installed in my GitHub actions workflows manually
-* pnpm 11 supports a new `setup` action which installs NodeJS and pnpm in a single action.
+I had to bump the version of pnpm in my GitHub actions workflows manually.
+Pnpm 11 supports a new `setup` action which installs NodeJS and pnpm in a single action.
 It's pretty new, so I'll stick with the current process for now.
-Also feel more comfortable letting the official GitHub action handle NodeJS install.
+I also feel more comfortable letting the official GitHub action handle NodeJS install.

 # Storybook 10

-* Main change is moving to a pure ESM distribution.
+The main change is moving to a pure ESM distribution.
 That means dropping support for earlier versions of Node and requiring all config files to be valid ESM.
 My project has been pure ESM from the start, so should be fine.

-* There's a [migration script](https://storybook.js.org/docs/releases/migration-guide#automatic-upgrade) which will do anything needed for you let's give it a whirl.
+There's a [migration script](https://storybook.js.org/docs/releases/migration-guide#automatic-upgrade) which will do anything needed for you.
+Let's give it a whirl.

 ```
 % pnpm dlx storybook@10.5.6 upgrade